 What is a Hardware Firewall?

-A hardware firewall acts as a gatekeeper for your server.
+A hardware firewall acts as a gatekeeper and antivirus solution for your server.
 It sits directly behind the router and can be configured to analyze incoming traffic, filtering out specific threats as they come across the device.
-A hardware firewall provides protection from both directions, to and from the server.
-Every time data crosses the physical firewall, it is inspected according to predesigned criteria.
-In this way, the firewall detects and stops threats before they reach internal drives.

 How Hardware Firewalls Work

-Although each hardware firewall’s setup depends on how your network is configured, all firewalls operate in a similar fashion.
-The firewall is positioned between your network and the internet.
-This helps protect your network from potential harm or from being used by bad actors to spread malicious data elsewhere.
-To provide internet security, hardware firewalls examine data coming in from the internet and determine whether or not it is safe.
+Although the specific setup depends on how your network is configured, all firewalls operate in a similar fashion.
+Positioned between your network and the internet, they help protect your network from potential harm or from being used by bad actors to spread malicious data elsewhere.

 One simple type of firewall is called a packet filter, which examines the data itself.
-Because the data comes with information regarding its source and location, the firewall uses this to determine whether or not the data poses a threat to the system.
-The firewall runs the information through a list of permissions.
+Because the data comes with information regarding its source and location, the firewall uses this to determine whether or not the data poses a threat to the system, then runs the information through a list of permissions.
 If the data does not pass the permissions checklist, it is not allowed through.
 If, according to the permissions, the data is safe, it is allowed to pass.

 Modern hardware firewalls can examine data in both directions.
 Similar to the mechanism for scrutinizing incoming traffic, the firewall applies a set of permissions to outgoing data as well.
 In this way, it can catch data embedded in the coding designed to use your computer to spread malicious code to other computers on the internet.